 SDG 10.
 Reduced inequality

+Policy option 3: Transitional option - increasing awareness of domestic workers initially and introducing regulatory solution after two years

 Qualitative impacts of the policy Option 3 are not presented separately as they follow the logic of impacts already discussed.
 During the first stage of option 3, all impacts of Option 2 will be present, and starting from the Stage 2 impacts of Option 1 will take place, however at this stage positive impacts of Option 2 will be higher and negative impacts lower.